 One theory is that as the follicle grows to accommodate a maturing egg, it may stretch the surface of the ovary and cause pain or a pulling feeling.
-The follicle swells and ruptures to release an egg and the fluid released, together with the egg, may be a source of cramping during ovulation as they can irritate the inner lining of the abdomen and pelvis.
+The follicle swells and ruptures to release the egg – and the fluid released, together with the egg, may be a source of cramping during ovulation as they can irritate the inner lining of the abdomen and pelvis.

-In addition, the follicle contains more than just a maturing egg and as the egg is released, blood and other fluids come with it.
-Fluid and blood released on the lining of the abdomen and pelvis may cause irritation.
-Until that fluid is reabsorbed it can cause inflammation and irritation that is felt as cramping.
+It’s also important to note that the follicle contains more than just a maturing egg, and as the egg is released, blood and other fluids come with it.
+Until that fluid is reabsorbed, it can cause inflammation and irritation that is felt as cramping.

 Pain or cramping on one side of the abdomen

 For some people, the ovaries take turns releasing an egg so that each ovary only releases an egg every other month.
-In this case, you will likely feel the pain on the side where the ovary is releasing an egg and the pain can switch from one cycle to the next depending on which ovary is ovulating.
+In this case, you will likely feel the pain on the side where the ovary is releasing an egg, and the pain can switch from one cycle to the next depending on which ovary is ovulating.

 Pain that starts midway through your cycle

 Assuming there is no variation in your cycle length, ovulation usually occurs two weeks before the start of your period and any pain usually occurs on the day of ovulation or the day after.
-Of course, if you are tracking your cycle you can start to predict it and you may notice patterns or symptoms of ovulation and your pain.
+Of course, if you are tracking your cycle, you can start to predict it and you may notice patterns or symptoms of ovulation and your pain.

 Dull, uncomfortable, or sharp pain

-Ovulation pain is commonly described as uneasy pressure or sharp cramps but should never be severe.
-Severe pain should never be ignored and it’s important to consult with your doctor if you feel your pain is stronger than normal.
+Ovulation pain is commonly described as uneasy pressure or sharp cramps – but should never be severe.
+Severe pain should never be ignored, and it’s important to consult with your doctor if you feel your pain is stronger than normal.

 How to prevent and treat cramping during ovulation

-It may be impossible to prevent ovulation cramps as they are a natural byproduct of ovulation and how the process occurs.
-While it may be perfectly natural to experience ovulation cramps, that doesn’t mean you have to suffer in silence.
-Most ovulation pain can be treated by over-the-counter medications or home remedies and without medical intervention.
+However, just because it’s perfectly natural to experience ovulation cramps, that doesn’t mean you have to suffer in silence.
+Most ovulation pain can be treated with the help of over-the-counter medications and/or home remedies – without the need for medical intervention.